-I’ve been asked if any of my street art from the early 1980s will be at the upcoming show at Hartlepool Gallery.
-There will be on display a couple of pieces that were the original masters for paste-ups made twenty or so years ago but little before that.
 I’ve frequently been accused by contemporary graffiti purists of jumping on a bandwagon by painting in the street.
-Today when I make a mural it’s authorised by the building’s owner or a local authority (I’m too slow to beat the police in a 100 metre sprint now) and admittedly, because of this requirement, it is harder to make work as political as I originally did when I started.
+Today when I make a mural it’s authorised by the building’s owner or a local authority (I’m too slow to beat the police in a 100 metre sprint now) and admittedly, because of this requirement, it is harder to make work as political as I did when I started.
 That’s another reason for working with the paste-ups too.
 I get the time to make and finish the image in the studio and when it’s ready it can be pasted up with a minimum of fuss.
-I feel that the private individual has as much right to put work into public view as business does with its massive advertising campaigns – it’s just that generally the private person doesn’t have the money to buy the authority.
+I feel that the private individual has as much right to put work into public view as business does with its massive advertising campaigns – it’s just that generally the individual doesn’t have the money to buy the authority.
 I do try to be responsible in my siting of my work; I wouldn’t paste up a drawing on an historic building without permission – unless the siting was specific to any political point that I couldn’t make any other way.
 Also, I only use water based adhesives and the work is just on paper so it’s not going to be there for a huge amount of time.
 In my mind it’s free public art that the public purse doesn’t have to pay for – one of the side benefits of all unauthorised street art.

 Going back to 1980 and my street graffiti…